 Assault with Threat: Even if you did not make physical contact with another person you could be charged with an assault with a threat in the state of Texas.
 A common example of this is raising your fist in anger toward someone else or expressing some sort of physical threat to another person.
 It must be proven that you intentionally threatened another person with the intent of imposing physical harm.

 Assault by Contact: Assault by contact is committed when a person intentionally or knowingly touches another person in a way that was welcomed.
 In order to be convicted of assault by contact, it must also be proven that you physically touched another person knowing that the victim would interpret the contact as offensive or provocative.

-If you have been charged with any of the above mentioned offenses, you should contact my firm immediately.
-With the help of a criminal lawyer, you can receive the hard-hitting defense you need to increase your chances of securing a favorable outcome.
+If you have been charged with any of the above-mentioned offenses, you should contact my firm immediately.
+With the help of an assault lawyer, you can receive the hard-hitting defense you need to increase your chances of securing a favorable outcome.

 Possible consequences associated with an assault conviction include:

 If you want more info about statewide assault charges and penalties, take a look at our blog titled “The Complete Guide to Assault Charges in Texas.”

 If your assault charge is considered to be aggravated, or if you committed sexual assault, your penalties could be enhanced.
 Do not risk serious penalties associated with an assault charge.
 Do not speak with anyone until you have consulted your Fort Worth assault defense attorney after an arrest.
 You have the right to solid legal counsel, so assert your rights by calling my firm!

 Contact my Fort Worth assault defense firm and schedule a case evaluation.